-Here is what I mean: Maybe talking things out with your coach, or your parents and mentors, you find that it is best to transfer schools?
+Here is what I mean: Maybe by talking things out with your coach, or your parents and mentors, you find that it is best to transfer schools.
 Maybe as you have gotten older you realized talking it out looks like hanging up the kicks?

 Let me be clear, there is nothing wrong with that.
 Many players tough it out because of outside pressures from peers, family, coaches, etc. Those same players, however, end up regretting wasting time, feel burnt out, and feel as though they let down the ones who are closest with.
 Talking it out may very well allow you to self-reflect and ask, “Am I playing this sport because it is what I love, or am I doing it for someone else?”

-Believe me, there will be times in practice or after games where it does not feel like you love the sport or the hardships come with the battle.
+Believe me, there will be times in practice or after games when it does not feel like you love the sport or the hardships that come with the battle.
 Yet every athlete knows that is a part of the journey where love endures.

 Remember, the difficulty does not always mean it is time to quit.
 Playing the game you love comes with getting your knees banged up and maneuvering through trials that come with wins and losses on and off the field.
 There might be a time when you truly know if this is where it ends for you and you make your peace to go explore, try new things, and seek other talents you have or enjoy doing.
 When in doubt, have the conversation.